 - Where Are You Going to School?
 Right now, only a few U.S. colleges offer ISAs, though that could change in the future.
 If yours doesn’t have one, you can try to set one up through Align.
 However, you’ll need to pass a credit check and other tests to evaluate your likely future earnings.

-- What Are Your Other Options?
+- What Are Your Other Financing Options?
 Obviously, the best possible way to finance your college education is through grants and scholarships, which don’t have to be paid back.
 And for many students, the next-best is federal student loans, which offer low interest rates and easy repayment terms.
 However, if you aren’t eligible for federal aid, an ISA is likely to be a more affordable alternative to an expensive private student loan.
 It’s often a good option for students eligible for the Deferred Action for Childhood Arrivals program, known as “Dreamers,” who can’t receive federal aid because of their citizenship status.
 It can also help you pay your way through an institution program that doesn’t qualify for federal loans, such as a trade school.

 - How Much Do You Need?
-The $10,000 per year most ISAs can provide isn’t enough to cover the full cost of tuition at most schools that offer them.
+The $10,000 per year a typical ISA can provide isn’t enough to cover the full cost of tuition at most schools that offer them.
 Most students need some combination of grants, loans, and scholarships in addition.
 However, if you’ve already squeezed all the aid you can out of these sources and it’s not enough to cover all your costs, an ISA can be a less expensive way to pay for the rest than a private student loan or a PLUS loan.
 And it’s certainly a better alternative than dropping out of school without a degree because you can’t afford to pay for your final year.

 - What’s Your Major?
 At many schools, the payback percentage for an ISA varies depending on your major.
 Students in the STEM fields (science, technology, engineering, and math) can generally expect to pay a smaller percentage of their income for a shorter time.
 For them, an ISA can be a better deal than a loan.
 However, for lower-earning humanities and social sciences majors, the payback percentage is typically higher and the term is longer.
 For these students, a traditional loan is likely to be a better value.
 In fact, at some schools, the ISA isn’t even available to students in these fields, because it’s too hard for the school to make a profit on them.